 Can you eat with rubber bands on your braces?

-There is no such problem to eat while wearing rubber bands.
+There is no such problem eating while wearing rubber bands.
 But, many Orthodontists suggest removing those elastic bands during taking a meal.

 But, you must replace it after each meal.
 However, it may be only 3 to 4 times.
 But, what about other times, when you eat such as during taking snacks.
 You may not change the bands at that time.